See if you pay extra tax on concessional super contributions (high income + super)

 When your Division 293 income plus concessional contributions exceed $250,000, the ATO charges an additional 15% on part of your concessional contributions.
 This calculator estimates that amount.

-Taxable income + reportable fringe benefits + reportable super contributions + net financial investment loss + net rental loss (ATO definition).
+Taxable income + reportable fringe benefits + net financial investment loss + net rental loss.
+Do NOT add your super contributions here — the ATO’s definition disregards them, and you enter them in the next field.
 Your tax return or myGov can help.

 15% Division 293 tax applies to the lesser of your concessional contributions (30,000) and the amount over the threshold (20,000).
 Taxable amount: 20,000.